The games that time forgot

 Coven

 A feature appeared in issue 71 of Sinclair User which reported that the game was being programmed by Imagitec for Piranha.
-The project was probably shelved along with Judge Death (see below) when Piranha went bust.
+The project was probably shelved along with Halo Jones and Judge Death (see below) when Piranha went bust.

 Judge Death